Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 You may write your own data plug-ins to manipulate incoming data before they are saved to the storage service or outgoing data right before they are exported.

-To write an input data plug-in, implement the [IInputDataPlugin](xref:Monai.Deploy.InformaticsGateway.Api.IInputDataPlugin) interface and put the assmblye dll in the plug-ins directories.
+To write an input data plug-in, implement the [IInputDataPlugin](xref:Monai.Deploy.InformaticsGateway.Api.IInputDataPlugin) interface and put the [dynamic link library](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library) (DLL) in the plug-ins directories.
 Similarly for output data plug-ins, implement the [IOutputDataPlugin](xref:Monai.Deploy.InformaticsGateway.Api.IOutputDataPlugin) interface.

 Refer to [Configuration API](../api/rest/config.md) page to retrieve available [input](../api/rest/config.md#get-configaeplug-ins) and [output](../api/rest/config.md#get-configdestinationplug-ins) data plug-ins.